ThomasH-W/ESP32-Radio-TTGO/README.md

 ## Setup
 ### WiFi Manager
-Upon first boot, the wifi  manager will start and ask for wifi credntials as well as mqtt setting.
+Upon first boot, the wifi  manager will start and ask for wifi credentials as well as mqtt setting.
 ### Radio Stations
 10 stations can be configured using the four parameters below.
 PlatformIO: data/setup.ini
 - RadioName = 1Live